Refund Policy, Requirements for Withdrawal and Return of Title IV Financial Aid

 If you withdraw completely from classes during the tuition and fee refund period, and you had a BOGWFW to waive your fees, you will not receive a refund on the fees waived by the BOGFW.
 A student who receives financial aid and then completely withdraws from classes prior to completion of 60% of the semester will be assessed a percentage of unearned financial aid.
 You earn aid as you progress through the semester.
 For example: if you complete 30% of the semester you earn 30% of your aid awarded for the term.

-Students will be required to repay the institutional portion of assessed refunds; failure to repay will result in a hold on academic records and any future registration at Peralta.
+Students will be required to repay the institutional portion of assessed refunds; failure to repay will result in a hold on academic records and any future registration at Laney College or any of the other colleges in the Peralta Community College District.
 Any federal portion due will be referred to the U.S. Department of Education and failure to make satisfactory repayment arrangements or failure to make any of these payments will make you ineligible to receive further aid at all colleges.

 If a portion of aid received is from a Loan, the assessed repayment will be made according to the conditions indicated on the Loan Promissory Note.
 Any aid received under the Federal Work Study Program will not have to be repaid.
 If you completely withdraw after you have attended 60% of the semester, you will have earned all financial aid for that semester.